HariprasadG92/R_Studio_Project_1/README.md

 # R_Studio_Projects
-In this R studio projects repository, I have done projects upon web scraping, web scraping, data visualisation.
+In this R studio projects repository, I have done projects upon web scraping, data visualisation.

 In the Web Scraping project, I did "The numbers" website which as the list hollywood movies and their financial data analysis in which i have scraped the Movies With Lowest Budgets to Earn $1 Million at US Box Office and stored it in the movies.csv file.